Skiing without borders in La Rosière

 Nice ski resort

 On the French side, this ski area is accessible from the resort of La Rosiere that is situated only a few kilometres away from Bourg Saint-Maurice, at 1 850 m of altitude, over the village of Séez, on the road leading to the pass.
 Created in 1960, it was purpose-built on the edge of woodlands, on alpine meadows where once stood a little hamlet.
 In spite of that, it looks like an authentic village because most of the buildings have been constructed using traditional materials such as wood, stone and roofs of lauzes.
-Slightly away from the resort centre - but served by a free shuttle and accessible via a nice woodland path - the Eucherts neighbourhood is particularly pleasant and some of the nicest lodgings such as Les Cimes Blanches and the Chalet Matsuzaka are found there.
+Slightly away from the resort centre - but served by a free shuttle and accessible via a nice woodland path - the Eucherts neighbourhood is particularly pleasant and some of the nicest lodgings such as the Hyatt Centric, Les Cimes Blanches and the Chalet Matsuzaka are found there.

 A friendly and peaceful resort with no queuing at lifts, La Rosière lies on a south-facing slope and so benefits from sun all day long.
 Overlooking the Tarentaise valley, it offers fine views of the Mont Pourri, the Aiguille Rouge and you can see the ski resort of Les Arcs in the distance.